post-kerbin-mining-corporation/NearFutureSpacecraft/README.md

 # Near Future Spacecraft

-A mod pack for Kerbal Space Program, delivering a high quality expansion to orbital and surface base construction.
+A mod pack for Kerbal Space Program, delivering an expansion to the spacecraft construction offerings in the game

 * [Features](#features)
 * [Dependencies](#dependencies)